History of The Study Society and Colet House

 The meditation and the knowledge associated with it are intended for people from all backgrounds religions and races.
 Membership of the Society, and of societies related to it abroad, ranges over all kinds of professions and ages, from those of student years upwards.

-* The original name of the Study Society was The Society for the Study of Normal Psychology and it was only open to members until xxxx.
+* The original name of the Study Society was The Society for the Study of Normal Psychology.
 It was then registered as a Friendly Society (No. 60SA).
 In 2014 the Society became a charity registered as 'The Study Society', a company limited by guarantee, with the Charity Commission, Registered Charity Number 1155498.

 Colet House, home to the Study Society since 1957, has had a colourful history since it was first built in 1885.
 It was built on what was previously market gardens in what was then a leafy back water called Red Cow Lane, later to be named Colet Gardens.
 Its address changed to Talgarth Road in the 1960s when that road was extended to form a route to Heathrow.
 Colet Gardens got its name from the Renaissance scholar and Dean of St Paul's, John Colet who founded St Paul's school in 1509.
 In the 1880s, when Colet was built, St Paul's occupied local land and buildings in the immediate area, including land directly opposite now occupied by a further education college.

 Colet House has the largest single studio in London, long enough to hold a cricket pitch, and two other substantial studios.
 It has been a workplace of many artists, notably Sir Frank Brangwyn RA (1867-1956) who described it as "a wonderful place... fit for Michelangelo himself..." and Sir Edward Burne-Jones RA (1833-1898) who was painting there to within hours of his death.